emfeltham/Margins.jl/test/TEST_PLAN.md

 ```

 **STATISTICAL RISK**: Format mismatches could lead to incorrect gradient associations and invalid standard errors.

+NOTE: did we remove the old Gradient format?

 **REQUIRED FIX**: Should error when gradient format is unexpected rather than attempting compatibility.